-- e) promoting the integration of land use planning, growth management, transit-supportive development, intensification and infrastructure planning to achieve cost-effective development patterns, optimization of transit investments, and standards to minimize land consumption and servicing costs; - f) improving accessibility for persons with disabilities and older persons by addressing land use barriers which restrict their full participation in society; - g) ensuring that necessary infrastructure and public service facilities are or will be available to meet current and projected needs; - h) promoting development and land use patterns that conserve biodiversity; and - i) preparing for the regional and local impacts of a changing climate. - 1.1.2 Sufficient land shall be made available to accommodate an appropriate range and mix of land uses to meet projected needs for a time horizon of up to 25 years...........Within settlement areas sufficient land shall be made available through intensification and redevelopment and, if necessary, designated growth areas.
+- e) promoting the integration of land use planning, growth management, transit-supportive development, intensification and infrastructure planning to achieve cost-effective development patterns, optimization of transit investments, and standards to minimize land consumption and servicing costs; - f) improving accessibility for persons with disabilities and older persons by addressing land use barriers which restrict their full participation in society; - g) ensuring that necessary infrastructure and public service facilities are or will be available to meet current and projected needs; - h) promoting development and land use patterns that conserve biodiversity; and - i) preparing for the regional and local impacts of a changing climate. - 1.1.2 Sufficient land shall be made available to accommodate an appropriate range and mix of land uses to meet projected needs for a time horizon of up to 25 years............Within settlement areas sufficient land shall be made available through intensification and redevelopment and, if necessary, designated growth areas.

 RESPONSE: The subdivision and zone change applications are consistent with Section 1.1.2 of the PPS as it will result in the development of an undeveloped parcel of land adjacent to an existing, serviced residential community.
 The plan will accommodate an affordable and market-based range of housing types; while satisfying the objective of residential intensification.
 This application will promote a more efficient use of land and infrastructure.
+When developed along with the subdivision to the north, these lands will be completed at a transit supportive density.
+Finally, the preservation of Block 113 on the plan will conserve the biodiversity of the property.